 After the war, growing prosperity, increasing car ownership and improved outdoor gear spurred interest in recreational walking.
 Tramping club members often cut tracks, and the government made more trails in the state-owned parks.

 The National Parks Act 1952 officially set aside the parks for public enjoyment and recreation.
 As new parks were added, walking tracks followed.

-From 1954, when the Tararua Forest Park was established, the Forest Service set up forest parks that combined conservation and recreation.
-In the 1970s, as helicopters replaced foot-slogging for the capture and recovery of deer, the huts and tracks built for deer cullers became recreational amenities.
+The Forest Service set up forest parks that combined conservation and recreation – Tararua Forest Park (1954) was the first.
+In the 1970s, as helicopters replaced foot-slogging for the capture and recovery of deer, huts and tracks built for deer cullers became recreational amenities.

 New forest parks were set up, mainly for walkers and hunters.
 In 2007 there were 20 – 13 in the North Island, including most of the main ranges from the Remutaka to the Raukūmara, and seven in the south.
 They had short, well-kept tracks for day trips, and longer blazed tracks with huts.

 In the early 1970s the Federated Mountain Clubs promoted the idea of a walkway running the length of New Zealand.
-At the time, this was too ambitious (although the idea was reborn in the early 2000s with the Te Araroa project).
+At the time, this was too ambitious (the idea was reborn in the early 2000s as the Te Araroa project).
 Instead a network of walkways was established by law in 1975, under the New Zealand Walkways Commission.

 Marked by a ‘W’ in orange and white, the walks often crossed private land – a response to public pressure for access to the high country.
 Although there were a few long hikes, such as the five-day St James Walkway in the Lewis Pass, most were close to cities and designed as 2–5-hour walks.